maxamillion32/Car-Rentals/README.md

 - **CarCollection:** The collection used to contain all car instances.
 The CarCollection's fetch() method is overridden to query the a Hotwire URL.
 The parse() method is overriden to process the data received by extending each raw car object with car type meta data and attaching additional properities to enable filtering.

 # Views
-**Top-Level Views** - responsible for making changes to data models, re/rendering subviews, and destroying subviews in response to events received from component views
+**Top-Level Views** - responsible for making changes to data models, re/rendering subviews, and destroying subviews in response to events received from component views.

 *Home
 *CarListView
 *CarDetailView

-**Component Views** - responsible for triggering events in response to user interaction and managing own internal state
+**Component Views** - responsible for triggering events in response to user interaction, displaying information, and managing own internal state.

 *HeaderView
 *SearchView